-These roasted veggies are life changing!
+This healthy roasted vegetables recipe is life changing!
 Seriously.
 My whole family loves to eat our veggies now!
-Basically just chop up veggies, put them in a pan with a little oil and salt and roast until they are perfection!
+Basically, just chop up veggies, put them in a pan with a little oil and salt, and roast until they are perfection!

 - Heat the oven to 425.

 - Lightly grease a large baking sheet with a few drops of oil.

 - Prepare the veggies.
 Cut the white ends off the asparagus and the tips off the green beans (optional), Chop the broccoli into florets, and the red bell pepper and peeled onion into large-ish chunks.
 Peel the garlic and chop each clove in half or in thirds.
 As you chop the veggies, place them in a large mixing bowl.